ivinjohn98/Parallel-Algorithms/assignments/hw4/readme.md

 ![Weak Scaling Delta-Stepping plot](weak_scaling.png)

+Discussion:

+In weak scaling, we cannot expect a perfectly flat runtime because the Delta-Stepping algorithm is not \(O(N/P)\).
+There is an additional factor contributed by the Dijkstra part of the algorithm, where heavy edges are relaxed.
+Since this part of the computation cannot benefit much from parallel computing, the complexity of the algorithm increases.
+The expected time of the algorithm is claimed to be \(O(\log^3 n / \log (\log n))\)-time in expectation.
+This clearly highlights why we have an increasing function in weak scaling.

+Additionally, this experiment was conducted on two nodes with 48 processors, meaning that some communication overhead was present.
+While the overhead between two nodes is not extremely significant, it still contributes to the observed increase in runtime.
+If more nodes were involved, this effect would be much more pronounced, as inter-node communication incurs higher latency and lower bandwidth compared to intra-node communication.

+In an ideal weak scaling scenario, runtime should remain constant as the problem size grows proportionally with the number of processors.
+However, due to the sequential nature of heavy edge processing and communication overhead, the runtime increases instead.
+This aligns with the theoretical complexity of the algorithm and the expected scaling behavior.

 # Strong Scaling Experiments and discussion

 | # Processors | # Vertices | # Edges  | Max Edge Weight | Delta (200) | Average Degree  | Time (Measured) |